easyfeedback/RCL/CONTRIBUTING.md

 - [Changeset](https://github.com/atlassian/changesets) for changes documentation, changelog
   generation, and release management.
+- [Lerna](https://lerna.js.org/) to manage installation of dependencies and running various scripts.
+  We also have yarn workspaces enabled by default.
 - [Storybook](https://storybook.js.org/) for rapid UI component development and testing
 - [Testing Library](https://testing-library.com/) for testing components and hooks